natebarksdale/natebarksdale.github.io/src/content/blog/2010-01-19-hot-dogs-of-latin-america.md

 description: Here's a fascinating look at how American hot dogs have taken on unique local twists throughout Latin America.
 The variations in Guatemala and Colombia showcase just how inventive cuisine can be.
 emoji: 🌭
 tags:
-  - 🇬🇹 Guatemalan Cuisine
-  - 🇨🇴 Colombian Cuisine
+  - 🇬🇧 London
+  - 🌍 Culture
+  - 🍔 Fast Food
+  - 🍳 Cooking
 haiku: |
   Hot dogs diverse, bold
   Condiments build local dreams